microsoft/promptflow/docs/how-to-guides/quick-start.md

 ![flow_dag](../media/how-to-guides/quick-start/flow_dag.png)

-This graph is rendered by VS Code extension `Prompt flow` which will be introduced in the next section.
+This graph is rendered by VS Code extension which will be introduced in the next section.

 ### Using VS Code Extension to visualize the flow
 _Note: Prompt flow VS Code Extension is highly recommended for flow development and debugging._